DiogoAADCosta/smart-repertoire-guide/docs/technical_report.md

 ## 🔬 Phase 2: Prompt Architecture and Control Engineering

 To ensure the artificial intelligence functions exactly as a music teacher needs and does not invent answers outside the official sources, system behavior was armored using a Structured Prompt Engineering technique.
-The entire chat flow is governed by the [Code of Conduct](./docs/guia_de_conduta.txt) file.
+The entire chat flow is governed by the [Code of Conduct](./code_of_conduct.txt) file.

 ### 1. Initialization by State Injection (Overriding)
 During Phase 1 testing, a concurrency vulnerability was discovered: when rule manuals are placed only as files in NotebookLM's source sidebar, the massive volume of songbook data competes equally with the rules.
 Direct user queries for specific songs caused the AI to retrieve raw data and bypass pedagogical constraints (*prompt bypass*).

-**The Technical Solution:** The system was engineered to require the user to copy the content of `guia_de_conduta.txt` and paste it as the very first message in the chat.
+**The Technical Solution:** The system was engineered to require the user to copy the content of `code_of_conduct.txt` and paste it as the very first message in the chat.
 This action forces the AI to override its baseline behavior guidelines (*overriding*), locking the model into an imperative state machine that strictly isolates PDFs as secondary lookup sources.

 ### 2. Pedagogical State Mapping (Student Levels)
 The Code of Conduct divides assistant support into three rigid levels of technical maturity, controlling the complexity of the outputs the AI is allowed to deliver: